-A: Presently, until hopefully we get back to more in-person hearings, I sit in front of three computer screens in a grandified traffic policeman’s office in the Red Dot Building (as it will always be to me! – Sorry Maxwell Suites) from morn till night, bashing away on a keyboard all manner of acknowledgments, POs, rulings on Document Requests (joy of joys!) and of course the ever present, outstanding awards.
+A: Presently, and happily decreasing as we get back to more in-person hearings, I sit in front of three computer screens in a grandified traffic policeman’s office in the Red Dot Building (as it will always be to me! – Sorry Maxwell Suites) from morn’ till night, bashing away on a keyboard all manner of acknowledgments, POs, rulings on Document Requests (joy of joys!) and of course the ever present, outstanding awards.
 Happily, hearings intervene to keep me sane.

 Q: What advice would you give to those considering a path as a full-time arbitrator?

 A: The first word of advice is “wait”!
-On the basis that the question assumes you are not full time at present, and before you make that leap, you need to get all the experience you can take (note the choice of words) of work as counsel, so you do not hanker for it, after you have done so.
-Of course you have to do both, to get to be in a position to make the leap; but the second word of advice is, Commit!
+On the basis that the question assumes you are not full time at present and before you make the leap, you need to get all the experience you can take (note the choice of words) of work as counsel, so you do not hanker for it, after you have taken the plunge.
+Of course you have to do both, to get to be in a position to make the leap; but the second word of advice is, “Commit”!
 When you are ready – and only you and/or the market will know when that time comes.

 Q: Could you share more about your arbitration style?